ianderrington/genai/docs/Managenai/build_plan.md

 ```

 ## AI Oracle
-We will explore RAG and fine-tuning of chat models models, as well as other cognitive topologies architectures.
+We will explore RAG and fine-tuning of chat models models, as well as cognitive topologies architectures.

 ### Chatty Oracle

 We will first look at using [rag](../Understanding/agents/rag.md) to enable lookup of the components within the database.
 This will rely on understanding gained from building our [self improvement](#self-improvement) architectures.

-### Phase 2: Enhanced Functionality and Automation
-Advanced KG Development with Automated Placement

 ## Components

+### Evaluations
+Automatic prompt and chain optimization systems.
+- LLM-enabled

 ### Chains
 #### Summarization